-- 1. Each student is expected to spend one week (32-40 hours) at each of their assigned fieldwork sites. - 2.
+- 1. Each student is expected to spend one week (32-40 hours) at each of their assigned fieldwork sites.
+Hours are assigned by site and students are not to request change in times without fist discussing with AFWC. - 2.
 During this time, the student needs to display professional attributes and complete all assignments. - 3.
 Attendance is crucial in this fieldwork experience. - 4.
 It is expected that ATC students will understand and adhere to the AOTA's Code of Ethics while participating in their Fieldwork Experiences. - 5.
 Any full or partial day absences will be made up on the student's time.
-No fieldwork can be made up during class time. - 6.
+No fieldwork can be made up during class time. - a.
+Students must notify AFWC if days will be missed. - 6.
 Students will maintain their records/paperwork in EXXAT data base. - 7.
 Students will provide information requested by the AFWC when requested.
 Delays in getting information to the AFWC may result in delay in starting rotations. - 8.
 Students will contact their fieldwork educator within 1 week of getting placements from AFWC to confirm start times, dress code, etc. - 9.
 Students who do not pass one or both of their Level I rotations, will be required to complete another rotation/s, outside of scheduled course time, if a placement site can be found.
 Placements for repeated fieldwork are dependent upon many factors.
 This would delay Level II Fieldwork placement if a site is not procured prior to the start of Level II FW. - 10.
 Students are responsible for the financial aspect of a repeated fieldwork experience.